Broneirion

 Broneirion is a Victorian house and grounds on the hillside across the River Severn from the village of Llandinam.
 It was built by Welsh industrialist David Davies.
 It has been used as a training centre for Girl Guides since 1946 and has been owned since 1992 by Girlguiding Cymru.
-In 2022 they announced the mansion had been put on sale and the centre would be closed.
+In 2022, they announced the mansion had been put on sale and the centre would be closed.

 History

-The house was built in the italianate/Romanesque revival style in 1864-5 by the architect David Walker It is set in four and a half acres.
+The house was built in the italianate/Romanesque revival style in 1864–65 by the architect David Walker It is set on four and a half acres.
 The roof is Welsh slate.
 In November 1996, Broneirion House, Coach House, and the Lodge all became Grade II listed buildings.
 The bridge from the main road towards Broneirion was the first iron bridge constructed in Montgomeryshire, designed by Thomas Penson and built by Davies.
 It spans 90 feet (27.5 m).

 The Davies family moved into the house in 1864.